 On May 8th, 1995, School’s Out: The Impact of Gay and Lesbian Issues on America’s Schools by Dan Woog was published by Alyson Publications.
-I was interviewed in School’s Out about my work with Massachusetts Gay and Lesbian Student Rights Law and activism in high school.
+In the book, I was interviewed about my LGBTQ advocacy work.

 From Kirkus Review

 An erratically presented survey of gay and lesbian experiences in schools across the country.
 In interviews with students, teachers, administrators, guidance counselors, school nurses, and parents, journalist Woog explores the ways that schools deal with gay and lesbian issues.
 His portrait is accurately complicated, at once dispiriting and heartening.